When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 Before I knew it, we were back at Eugene’s.
 We stepped out of the car, and I paused.

 “Wait,” I said, turning to her.
-“You knew Eugene?”
+“You know Eugene?”

-“Diet soda, if you have it,” I replied, my eyes still glued to the photo.
+“Just diet soda, if you have it,” I replied, my eyes still glued to the photo.

 As Helen busied herself behind the bar, I leaned in closer, examining every detail of the image.
 “It’s kinda freaky, that car no?”
 I murmured, more to myself than to Helen.

-“Kinda,” she confirmed, sliding a glass of soda towards me.
+“Yeah, I guess it is,” she confirmed, sliding a glass of soda towards me.

 I was already halfway to the door.
-“I’ll explain on the way,” I called over my shoulder.
-“Come on!”
+“I’ll explain on the way,”

 Helen snuck me in through a side door.
 I made a beeline for the archives.
 It was much easier to find what I was looking for this time.
 There it was, two obituaries, side by side.